pomatio/pom-form/README.md

 ------------- | -------------
 button |
 checkbox | Allows to render multiple checkboxes at the same time passing them as options parameter.
-If this option is chosen, the value parameter can be an array to establish as checked more than one checkbox. date |
+If this option is chosen, the value parameter can be an array to establish as checked more than one checkbox. code | Special 'code_language' attribute can be used to specify code editor language.
+The values supported by this parameter are the same as those supported by CodeMirror. date |
 datetime |
 email |